gth1ago/kernel-dev/README.md

 ``` bash
    $ lsmod
 ```
-This will list all kernl modules loaded in your system
+This will list all kernel modules loaded in your system

-Now, to see wee message "Hello Kernel!", use the dmesg tool
+Now, to see we message "Hello Kernel!", use the dmesg tool
 ``` bash
    $ dmesg
 ```